"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Ecosystem Map

-Using Qualitative and Quantitative methods, such as interviews, surveys and ethnographic observations, it became easier to understand the user's perspective more transparently.
+Using Qualitative and Quantitative methods, such as business owner and customer interviews, also an online survey on potential customers, it became easier to understand the user's perspective more transparently.

 An Example Page from the Potential Customer Survey